Mom’s Guide to the Overland Park Arboretum and Botanical Gardens

 8909 W. 179th St. Overland Park, KS 66013

-Mom Pro Tip: If you want to be close to the train garden and children’s nature playground, park at the new visitor center for a quick entrance (and exit!)
+Mom Pro Tip: If you want to be close to the Train Garden and children’s nature playground, park at the new visitor center for a quick entrance (and exit!)

 Admission Cost